-I grew up eating these traditional cabbage rolls in my Ukranian family.
+I grew up eating these traditional cabbage rolls in my Ukrainian family.
 They are called holubtsi and are stuffed with pork and rice, then covered in an easy homemade tomato sauce.
-It's Ukranian comfort food that everyone will love!
+It's Ukrainian comfort food that everyone will love!

 Holubtsi were a staple on my grandmother's table when I was growing up.
-So comforting and filling, these cabbage rolls are like a big Ukranian hug!
+So comforting and filling, these cabbage rolls are like a big Ukrainian hug!

 But don't be deceived by their humble ingredients.
 Holubtsi are full of fantastic flavors, with the richness of the pork balanced by the sweetness and acidity of the tomato sauce.

-The writings and teachings of Olia Hercules, a Ukranian chef, have been a great resource.
+The writings and teachings of Olia Hercules, a Ukrainian chef, have been a great resource.
 This recipe is adapted from her cookbook, Mamushka.

 Jump to: